rieseberglab/ubc-sunflower-genome/index.md

 ## How was this dataset produced?

+The plant collection, and creation of the raw dataset is the fruit of an intense several years of collaborative effort by members of the Rieseberg Lab (See the [Contact page](/contact/)).

-The dataset was created with a novel open-source framework for reproducibility developed at UBC, called "Bunnies" (https://github.com/rieseberglab/bunnies).
+The raw data was processed with a novel open-source framework for reproducibility developed at UBC, called "Bunnies" (https://github.com/rieseberglab/bunnies).
 Bunnies allows developers to express their data workflows in a reproducible way.